WRFan/jailbreak10.3.3/README.md

 	/System/Library/LaunchDaemons/com.apple.managedconfiguration.profiled.plist

-Pretty much kills your system, making it totally unresponsive (morons on the net of course tell you, it's ok to disable.
+Pretty much kills your system, making it totally unresponsive (morons on the net will of course tell you, it's ok to disable.
 MORONS!):

 	/System/Library/LaunchDaemons/com.apple.identityservicesd.plist

-this service is responsible displaying this stupid popup:
+this service is responsible for displaying the following annoying popup:

 	Your carrier may charge for SMS messages used to activate iMessage / Facetime